 If you’re familiar with Savage Worlds One Sheets, then you’ll appreciate Demon Lord’s adventures.
 The published modules for Demon Lord are all about 3-6 pages long and simply outline everything the GM needs to run the adventure.
 Bullet points, motivations, history, events, and outcomes.
 They’re easily and quickly read and digested.
 This is perhaps, my absolute favorite thing about the game.
 They aren’t like D&D modules in that they don’t hold your hand, and they don’t make you jump back and forth all over the place.
 Everything you need is always right there in front of you, and they always leave off in such a manner that leaves the GM salivating with dozens of juicy story hook ideas if they want to roll their own.
 If not, just pick up another adventure.
 Hell, string 10 together and call it a campaign!
 Not a fan of that, pick up a pre-done set of adventures that form a campaign.

 10.)
-Despite its demeanor, Demon Lord aims to please by actively encourages collaboration and saying “yes” to its players.
+Despite its dark demeanor, Demon Lord aims to please by actively encouraging collaboration and saying “yes” to its players.

 From the book, to the player: “…Unless something interesting interferes with that activity, it happens as you stated and the story continues.”
 I’m not sure I’ve seen a game come off as being so robust, yet so simple, while simultaneously being unobtrusive and not demanding of those playing it.
 It’s just the culmination of so many great things that empower GMs and players that I just can’t get enough of it.
 There’s a great fortune mechanic too, similar to Inspiration in D&D, but it does a bit more and is rewarded a bit more often.
 It basically boils down to “Do something cool, gain fortune”.
 Which in turn can turn a failure into a success, help an ally, boost a die roll, or whatever else the GM sees fit.